bloomreach-forge/settings-management/src/site/markdown/index.md

 ## Status

-Version 2.x runs on BloomReach Experience 13, 1.0 runs on BloomReach Experience 13, 0.5.x runs on Hippo 11.
+Version 2.x runs on BloomReach CMS 13, 1.0 runs on BloomReach CMS 12, 0.5.x runs on Hippo CMS 11.
 See more at the [release notes](release-notes.html).

 ## How you can contribute
 We need help with:
 - Translating the labels and tooltips for each feature (de, fr, etc)
 - A settings panel for your (forge) plugin
-- Add more panels for existing parts of Hippo CMS
+- Add more panels for existing parts of BloomReach CMS
 - Improve the UI of the existing plugins

 See [this Bloomreach Forge GitHub page](https://bloomreach-forge.github.io/development.html) on how to contribute.